The Two RV Gypsies: Full-Time RVers

 Karen Duquette entering Looking Glass Falls Karen Duquette having a hard time stepping over the big rocks in the water.

-Below: When Karen first got into the water, she reacted to the cold water by looking back at Lee Duquette and making a face.
+Below: When Karen Duquette first got into the water, she reacted to the cold water by looking back at Lee Duquette and making a face.
 But soon she forgot the water was cold because she was concentrating on maneuvering through the rocks.

 Karen Duquette in the water at Looking Glass Falls Karen Duquette in the water at Looking Glass Falls